tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

         m_map.fitBounds(bbox);
     });

-5. At this point in the tutorial, the layers should show up on the map.
+5. Verify that the layers show up on the map.
+Browse to `<http://localhost:8000/apps/thredds-tutorial>`_ in a web browser and login if necessary.
 Select the "Best GFS Half Degree Forecast Time Series" dataset using the **Dataset** control to test a time-varying layer.
 Press the **Play** button on the Time-Dimension control to animate the layer.

 8. Implement Legend for Layers
 ==============================